GarkGarcia/ikon/README.md

 A simple solution for generating `.ico` and `.icns` icons.
 This crate serves as **IconBaker CLI's** internal library.

 ## Intelligent Re-sampling
-**Icon Baker** uses _[nearest-neighbor re-sampling](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation)_ by default, avoiding blurred edges when upsizing small bitmap sources:
+**Icon Baker** uses _[nearest-neighbor re-sampling](https://en.wikipedia.org/wiki/Nearest-neighbor_interpolation)_ by default, avoiding blurred edges when up-sizing small bitmap sources:

 <img width="480px" height="248px" src="image1.png">

-Furthermore, **Icon Baker** only upsizes bitmap sources on an integer scale and fills the leftover pixels with a transparent border, providing pixel-perfect quality:
+Furthermore, **Icon Baker** only up-sizes bitmap sources on an integer scale, filling the leftover pixels with a transparent border and providing pixel-perfect quality:

 <img width="358px" height="222px" src="image2.png">

-You can also specify the sampling filter of each `Entry`, by modifying their `filter` fields.
+You can also specify the sampling filter of each `Entry` by modifying their `filter` fields.

 ## Supported Image Formats
 | Format | Supported?                                         |